-UNBC's approach to Information Security directly impacts students, employees, and its commitment to strive for teaching, learning, and research excellence and impact; therefore, the University takes a systematic approach to establishing, implementing, operating, monitoring, maintaining, reviewing, and improving its Information Security.
-UNBC leadership is committed to satisfying all of the applicable requirements related to Information Security in and to a process of continual improvement of the Information Security Management System.
+UNBC's approach to Information Security directly impacts students and employees, and its commitment to strive for teaching, learning, and research excellence and impact.
+Therefore, the University takes a systematic approach to establishing, implementing, operating, monitoring, maintaining, reviewing, and improving its Information Security.
+UNBC leadership is committed to satisfying all of the applicable requirements related to Information Security and to continually improving the Information Security Management System.